raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 ![score code set variable](images/score_code1.png)

-+ Change the code so that when the player gets past the obstacle it `changes score by 1`{:class="blockdata"}.
++ Change the code so that when the sprite gets past the obstacle, it `changes score by 1`{:class="blockdata"}.

-The update obstacle script should look like this:
+The updated script for the sprite should look like this:

 ![score code add 1](images/score_code2.png)